-- a.
-Cargo containers. - b.
-Membrane and fabric covered storage areas visible from the adjacent right-of-way. - c.
+- c.
 Metal structures within a historic district, or on an individually designated historic property, unless otherwise authorized by OCMC Chapter 17.40. - 5.
-An accessory structure housing a hooved animal shall be located a minimum of twenty-five feet from any property line. - Accessory structures constructed prior to January 1, 2017 which are located behind the front building line of the primary structure are exempt from the setback and height requirements in this chapter, except as otherwise limited through an applicable overlay district. - 7.
+An accessory structure housing a hooved animal shall be located a minimum of twentyfive feet from any property line. - 6.
+Accessory structures constructed prior to January 1, 2017 which are located behind the front building line of the primary structure are exempt from the setback and height requirements in this chapter, except as otherwise limited through an applicable overlay district. - 7.
 Swimming Pools.
 In-ground and above-ground swimming pools shall be constructed not less than three feet from the side or rear yard lines.
 Swimming pools shall comply with the front yard setback requirements for the principal structure.
 A pool must be surrounded by a fence no less than four feet in height or a suitable alternative such as a locked or electric cover, approved by the building official. - C. Temporary Structures in the Right-of-Way.
 This section applies to temporary structures associated with permitted events in the right-of-way.
 Temporary structures: - 1.
 May be constructed of any building material; and - 2.
 Shall comply with all provisions of the Americans with Disabilities Act; and - 3.
-Shall be exempt from all sections of Chapters 12.04, 12.08, 17.52 and 17.62.
+Shall be exempt from all sections of Chapters 12.04, 12.08, 16.12, 17.52 and 17.62.